Choosing the Best CPU for

 The Major Players: Intel and AMD

 If you weren't already aware there are two companies that dominate the CPU market, Intel and AMD (Advanced Micro Devices).
 Both make a range of different processor models at different price ranges.
-For example, Intel have the Core i7 and Core i5 processor models, while AMD have the Athlon and Phenom series.
+For example, Intel have the Core i7 and Core i5 processor models, while AMD have the Phenom and FX series.